mdminhazulhaque/bits/_posts/2016/2016-06-16-copy-file-from-dropbox-to-google-drive.md

 ## Push to Google Drive

 Now it's time to tune up my Python script to upload the downloaded file to Google Drive.
-It's a simple API caller script, but I modified some so you don't need to explicitely set file title, mimetype etc. Take a look at it.
+It's a simple API caller script, but I modified some so you don't need to explicitly set file title, mimetype etc. Take a look at it.

 ```python
 from apiclient import errors, discovery